 Method Please provide a description or examples of how each instructional method will be used in this course.
 Laboratory Class lab time will be utilized to allow students to practice skills learned in class with instructor supervision and support.
+Lab time may be constituted as a physical lab facility on campus or online where a faculty or staff member may be available for assistance.
 Demonstration, Repetition/Practice Activities such as cable wrapping, microphone stand setup and mic placement will primarily use this method where the instructor will demonstrate these skills and students will immediately replicate the instructor's actions.
 Lecture This course will have a significant lecture component for the first half of the semester to prepare students for the various projects to occur in the second half of the semester.